uclasystem/midas/README.md

 # The compiled executables are under each application's directory, respectively.
 ```

+For SocialNet, please refer to README [here](apps/DeathStarBench/socialNetwork/README.md) for detailed instructions.

 ### Run
 Before running any application, one needs to start the Midas coordinator on the host machine.
 The coordinator is responsible for managing the memory allocation and coordinate all running applications.